Jemacu/GettingCleaningDataCoursera/README.md

 > To run this script, the 'UCI HAR Dataset' directory must be in the current working directory on your computer.
 > Set the working directory with `setwd("<path on your computer to directory containing 'UCI HAR Dataset'>")`

-> The data can be downloaded from this url: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+> The required data can be downloaded from this url: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+> More information about the the *Human Activity Recognition Using Smartphones Dataset Version 1.0* and its authors can be found in the README.txt file included in the download.

 The run_analysis.R script,